mahmoodlab/HIPT/README.md

 ## Updates / TODOs
 Please follow this GitHub for more updates.
 Documentation, additional scripts, and code for reproducing any analyses will be made fully available at the time of the conference.
-- [ ] 6/19/2022: Script for extracting HIPT features from WSIs.
 - [ ] 6/19/2022: Better documentation on interpretability code example.
 - [ ] 6/19/2022: Add classification + survival training scaffold code.
 - [x] Add pretrained models + instructions for hierarchical visualization.